elpassion/Babelduino/README.md

 }
 ```

-Here, `podaj` (synonym for "return" in Polish) is only a marker for function
+Here, `podaj` (synonym for "returning" in Polish) is only a marker for a
-returning a value, and `liczbe` is an alias for `int` type.
+function (something returning a value), and `liczbe` is an alias for `int` type.

-If you want such extra keyword, simply add it to your YAML mapping, describing
+If you want an extra keyword, simply add it to your YAML mapping, describing
-what kind of highlighting would you like to get (here, `podaj` will be
+how it should be highlighted (here, `podaj` will be coloured in the same way as
-highlighted in the same way as `auto` keyword):
+`auto` keyword):

 ```yaml
 __extra__: